antocreadev/portfolio-s4-astro/src/pages/projects/datavizEsperanceVieUe.md

 heroImg: "SAE303.webp"
 layout : "../../layouts/project.layout.astro"
 date : 2023
 description : "The project aims to design data visualizations for the web with animated support.
-The goal is to address the question: "How to design relevant data visualizations aligned with a communication objective?"
+The goal is to address the question: 'How to design relevant data visualizations aligned with a communication objective?'
 The main steps involve data selection, analysis, and processing, creating visual assets for the web, implementing animated supports, and creating responsive web pages with rich interactions." competence : "FrontEnd"

 ---